shantoroy/shantoroy.github.io/_posts/2023-03-20-how-to-configure-raspberry-pi-as-gateway.md

 $ sudo sysctl net.ipv4.ip_forward=1
 ```

+or do it like the following:
+1. Enable IP forwarding on the Raspberry Pi by editing the /etc/sysctl.conf file and uncommenting the following line:

+    `net.ipv4.ip_forward=1`

+2. Save and exit the file, then apply the changes by running the following command:

+    ```bash
+    $ sudo sysctl -p
+    ```

 also, set up NAT (Network Address Translation) on the Raspberry Pi to allow traffic from the honeypot network to access the Internet via the real network.
 ```bash
 $ sudo mkdir /etc/iptables